Atlas975/Notes/Databases/Relational_algebra.md

 ![[Pasted image 20230210190214.png|400|400]]

 ### Theta join
 -   Allows for joining tables based on a condition that is not based on equality alone.
 -   Can be used to join tables based on complex conditions like ranges, inequalities, or pattern matching etc
 ### Natural join
 -  Combines data from two tables based on columns that have the same name and data type.
--   It simplifies the join process by automatically matching columns with the same name and data type, and returning only one copy of each matching colum
+-   It simplifies the join process by automatically matching columns with the same name and data type, and returning only one copy of each matching column

 ## Division